the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

 ## Next

 - If I could get marp to work with <img> tags, it would be great.
 For now, just bust through these tasks without worrying about it
   - FOR NOW just make one big keynote presentation for all labs

-- [ ] 1 update Pipfile
-	- tensorflow 1.15 seems to depend on functools32 which can't be installed for python3
-	- tensorflow 1.14 has the dual -gpu and not-gpu nature, which is a little annoying, but fine
-	- tensorflow 2.0 also has dual gpu
-	- COURSE OF ACTION:
-		- try python3.7 tensorflow 1.14.
-Get rid of Pipfile-gpu though, and simply develop in docker (or on a machine with gpus)
 - [ ] 1 before changing anything else, go through all labs in Jupyterhub and take screenshots, putting them into the readme
 - [ ] 1 make the app.py use the joint model

 Josh could do:
 - [ ] 1 add more information to intro slides as preview of the important things we'll be doing
   - [ ] ability to run end-to-end from raw data, with caching along the way to speed up future runs
   - [ ] dataset streaming and augmentations (fast.ai, TFRecord)
   - [ ] specifying and recording experiments via config file
   - [ ] ability to run experiments and automatically pick best model
   - [ ] ability to create a deployment package in CI

 - [ ] 2 introduce code that picks best run from weights and biases (2 hours)
 - [ ] 2 introduce config.json in running experiments (4 hours)